-with $B_0$ the initial magnetic field strength, and $m_b$ the evolution index. $t_0$ is the characteristic evolution time, taken as the time needed for a sound wave to propagate through the blob of relativistic plasma of radius $R$. $C_{\mathrm{adia}}(t)$ in Eq.~\ref{eq:ED_adia} describes the effect of slow adiabatic expansion (or compression) of the compact spherical emission zone with radius $R(t)$ parameterised as
+with $B_0$ the initial magnetic field strength and $m_b$ the evolution index.
+The parameter $t_0$ is the characteristic evolution time, taken as the time needed for a sound wave to propagate through the blob of relativistic plasma of radius $R$.
+The quantity $C_{\mathrm{adia}}(t)$ in Eq.~\ref{eq:ED_adia} describes the effect of slow adiabatic expansion (or compression) of the compact spherical emission zone with radius $R(t)$ parametrised as

-with $R_0$ the initial blob's radius, and $m_r$ the evolution index. $N^*(t,\gamma)$ is the number density per unit Lorentz factor $\gamma$, modified to take into account the blob's radius evolution index, which reads
+with $R_0$ the blob's initial radius, and $m_r$ the evolution index.
+The quantity $N^*(t,\gamma)$ is the number density per unit Lorentz factor $\gamma$, modified to take into account the blob's radius evolution index, which reads

 where $N(t,\gamma)$ is the particle number density.
 The sign attributed to the evolution index $m_r$ determines whether it contributes to expanding or compressing the blob's volume.
 If positive, the blob is expanding and a loss of energy occurs, working against the acceleration; if negative, the blob is compressing and contributes to the energy gains complementing the acceleration processes.